smirok/Deadline-helper-bot/README.md

 -   `del` - delete an existing deadline
 -   `upd` - update the date of an existing deadline
 -   `show` - show list of current deadlines sorted by date

+Application saves information about deadlines to a local database `deadlines.db`